Dibba: Geology

 The Dibba Fault is an active fault, which means that it had a displacement or seismic activity during the geologically recent period, and is one of the two faults that run through the UAE.
 The fault crosses into Oman from the north and runs southward to the center of the Arabian Peninsula.
 Gulf News reported that people in Dibba have felt at least 150 tremors during 2003 and 2004 which indicates that there is a major earthquake waiting to happen in the area.
 Dibba also felt the 2005 Qeshm earthquake.

 The Mesozoic and the Cenozoic accretionary wedge is truncated on the western side by the right lateral fault, the Zendan Fault – Oman Line.
 West of the transform are the Zagros Mountains of southern Iran, the Musandam peninsula and the Oman Mountains, and the Arabian platform and the Dibba Fault.
 The Dibba Fault separates the ophiolites in the Oman Mountains from the Mesozoic carbonates in the Musandam Peninsula.

 On 31 March 2009, Gulfnews reported that the UAE's National Centre of Metrology and Seismology (NCMS) recorded two earth tremors, measuring magnitudes of 2.9 and 3.5 on the Richter scale, which shook the Gulf of Aden and the north of Dibba at 6.21 am and 9.35 am.
 The tremors were lightly felt in some areas of the northern emirates.

 Marine life

 In 2008 an algal bloom affected the sea around Dibba and reached the tourist hot-spots of 'Aqqah and Al-Faqeet, which contain several high-end resorts.
 95% of corals in the Dibba Marine Protected Zone were destroyed and the fish population dwindled to a minimum.
 Rita Bento, a marine biologist working with the Emirates Diving Association (EDA), said she saw only three fish during an hour-long dive in an area where previously hundreds were seen.

+Climate

+Dibba is located in the Tropical and Subtropical Desert Climate according to the Köppen climate classification.
+The warmest month is July with an average temperature of 33.8 °C (92.8 °F).
+The coldest month is January, with an average temperature of 19.2 °C (66.6 °F).